WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.11.2/ref.md

 # WasmEdge Go v0.11.2 API references

+> *This part has moved to <https://wasmedge.org/docs/embed/go/reference/0.11.2>.
+Please use our new docs.*

 The following are the guides to working with the WasmEdge-Go SDK.

 **This document is for the `v0.11.2` version.
 For the older `v0.10.1` version, please refer to the [document here](0.10.1/ref.md).**